-Study Abroad in Germany
+Study Abroad and Intern in Germany

 Bonn was the capital of West Germany from 1949 to 1990 and the official seat of government for the Federal Republic of Germany until 1999.
-As the Federal Government and the Bundestag moved to Berlin, Bonn continued as a center of politics and administration, with roughly half of all government jobs remaining there.
+When the Federal Government and the Bundestag moved to Berlin, Bonn continued as a center of politics and administration, with roughly half of all government jobs remaining there.
 Bonn is also home to 16 United Nations organizations.
-Culturally, Bonn is best known as the birthplace of Ludwig van Beethoven and for its prestigious university and the city, which is located just south of Cologne on the river Rhine, remains a popular choice for large-scale exhibitions and conferences.
+Culturally, Bonn is best known as the birthplace of Ludwig van Beethoven and for its prestigious university.
+Located just south of Cologne on the river Rhine, Bonn remains a popular choice for large-scale exhibitions and conferences.
 Internship possibilities abound in politics, government, business, health, the arts, and international media as well.

 Cologne is Germany's fourth-largest city with about 1 million inhabitants.
-It is one of the oldest cities in Germany, having been founded by the Romans in the year 38 BC.
-It also home to one of Europe's oldest universities.
+It is one of the oldest cities in Germany, having been founded by the Romans in 38 BC, and it is also home to one of Europe's oldest universities.
 Cologne is a major center for business, the arts and media, and a wide range of internships are available to EPA students in these fields.

-An outstanding introduction to the rich theatrical history and traditions of the region … it was an extraordinary journey
+An outstanding introduction to the rich theatrical history and traditions of the region … it was an extraordinary journey.

-— Erik Abbott, Hamline University, Internship, Cologne
+— Erik Abbott, Hamline University, Cologne

 After a fifty-year interval, Berlin is back — back as the capital of a reunified Germany and back as one of Europe's greatest cities.
-After World War II it lost its capital status, as the West German Government, which out of necessity was located in Bonn.
-Today, the Cold War and the fall of the Berlin Wall in November 1989, are starting to seem like a distant memory and all the talk in Berlin is of the future.
-Government bodies have moved back from Bonn and there is huge investment from many other parts of the country and from all over Europe.
+After World War II it lost its capital status of the West German Government.
+Today, the Cold War and the fall of the Berlin Wall in November 1989 are becoming distant memories and all the talk in Berlin is of the future.
+Government bodies have moved back to Berlin, and there is renewed investment from many other parts of the country and from all over Europe.
 Coupled with this wave of new construction is a city laden with historical charm.
 Visitors come to savor the intoxicating mix of old and new.
 Big business is booming as well with key industries such as electronics, manufacturing and information technology reflecting the hopes for a brighter future for Berlin.

 EPA is one of the very few programs allowed to place students as interns in the Bundestag.
 Our students in Berlin therefore enjoy privileged work placements in politics that add distinction to their resumes.